 Ethical concerns and objections have been raised regarding egg donation, one in particular – the exploitation of the poor and disenfranchised.
 Some scholars and ethicists argue that if egg donation were monetized, it would lead to the comodification of the vulnerable, particularly poor and college-aged women.
 If a price tag were put on eggs, might a woman discount the burdens of submitting to egg stimulation and retrieval in exchange for the chance to earn $5,000 to $10,000, the going rate for eggs used in infertility treatments?

 The flip side to this argument is that labeling this practice exploitative is overprotective and paternalistic.
 Why should egg donors for research be required to be more altruistic than those giving their eggs for reproductive purposes?
 Why compensate one for their time, burden, expenses and risks, but not the other?
 Also, it is argued that there is a greater social value in donating eggs for research than there is in donating eggs for infertility treatments.
 Although at the Oncofertility Consortium, our scientists do not do research on donated eggs, they do study donated human ovarian tissue which is essential for advancing clinical practice in fertility preservation.

 There are a number of arguments that can be made (and have been) for or against compensatory egg donation, but the fact remains that researchers residing in areas that compensate egg donors have higher participatory rates for their studies.
 This suggests that with the proper protocols in the place (i.e., a national registry which tracks egg donors limiting the amount of times they can donate, proportional and modest payments to egg donors, etc…), compensating egg donors for research studies may yield higher participation rates.

 Like the Oncofertility Blog?
-Vote for it!
+Help us by voting for it!